-All Policies in Section 3 were reviewed for consistency in March 2019
+All Policies in Section 3 were reviewed for consistency in March 2019 and reviewed in February 2021

 3.1 ADMISSIONS AND PLACEMENT

 ISK serves the educational needs of a diverse community of learners in Nairobi from a range of educational backgrounds.
 Admission is open to students who will benefit from a challenging, international, English-language education.